tabarra/txAdmin/docs/dev_notes.md

     - filters by default, running, stopped
     - main content will show the resources of the selected folder OR "recently added"
 - v2:
-    - show "recently added" resources
+    - by default show only "recently added" resources
     - each resoruce need to have:
         - warning for outdated, button to update
+        - warning for script errors
         - performance stats
         - option to add/remove from auto boot
         - option to auto restart on change (dev mode)